 Sometimes, we need help beyond what AA meetings can offer.
 If you feel that way, consider seeking personal counseling or therapy.
 Oftentimes, therapy is helpful for alcoholics in their initial stages of recovery.

 Therapy might be mandated as part of your sentence.
 Don’t get upset about that.
 Life after a DUI is very stressful.
-A therapist can help you cope with the stress.
+A therapist can help you cope with stress.
 They’ll provide you with the tools you need to stay calm.

 Click here to ask our addiction counselor a question.